JPX Dashboard

 DNL was designed for high-volume commercial airports like JFK, which handle over 1,200 flights per day.
 At those volumes, noise events are nearly continuous throughout the day, and the 24-hour energy average produces numbers that meaningfully reflect the acoustic environment.

 East Hampton Airport (KJPX) operates on a fundamentally different pattern.
 During summer high season, a typical day sees 10–40 operations — orders of magnitude fewer than a commercial hub.
-Each individual event may be loud (80–95+ dB at close range for helicopters and jets at low altitude), but the long quiet intervals between events pull the 24-hour average down substantially.
+Each individual event may be loud (80–95+ dB(A) at close range for helicopters and jets at low altitude), but the long quiet intervals between events pull the 24-hour average down substantially.

 The result: even the most impacted addresses near KJPX will produce estimated DNL values well below the FAA's 65 dB threshold.
 This does not mean the noise is insignificant.
 It means DNL is poorly calibrated for seasonal, low-frequency airports where the problem is intense individual events, not continuous background exposure.